 The reception staff didn’t speak much English, so they were pretty shy to talk to us.
 Sometimes so shy, that they even didn’t greet us when we entered reception.
 But as we are brave girls ourselves, we said Good Morning first, so no problem there! 🙂

 In cases when we needed to sort any questions in reception, Google Translate and body language was the way to go.
 Maybe getting the information took longer that usual, but sooner or later all questions were solved.

 “In general English langue barrier in Seoul is quite big but by using a „body language” you can manage to get things done good enough.”

 There is a basic breakfast each morning in Hotel Maui.
 It consists of toasts and jam, choice of tea or coffee and a very interesting mix of rice, beans and dried plums.
-It was fun to try something like that for breakfast, as it’s not your usual meal outside South East Asia.
-It tasted pretty good.
+It’s fun to try something like that for breakfast, as it’s not your usual meal outside South East Asia.
+It tastes pretty good.

 In the breakfast area there’s only one table with six seats.
 Those who like to come to the breakfast later might not have enough space at the table always or some of the breakfast ingredients might have run out.

 We usually went out to one of many nearby grocery stores to get a big sushi roll, some yoghurt and went to have breakfast on the terrace of the hotel.
 Having breakfast outside in the fresh air tastes hundred times better anyway.